-Polling stations are open from 7am until 10pm on polling day; therefore staff must arrive at the polling station early to set up the equipment in time for opening.
+Polling stations will be open from 7am until 10pm on 4 May 2023; therefore staff must arrive at the polling station early to set up the equipment in time for opening.
 In order to maintain the secrecy of the vote and safeguard the integrity of the process, they should not leave the premises during polling hours.

 - Comply with any instructions from the Returning Officer

 - Take charge of the running of the polling station

 - Ensure that all electors are treated impartially and with respect